 The testers were “thrown in” to use CliqTags without much tutoring at all.
 That was part of the plan, to see where a completely new user might faulter.
 They didn’t even watch a video of usage, so it was a good litmus test.

-Apart from this, we hope the new Help page, that you now see a small beginning of, will add clarity to the use of CliqTags.
+Apart from this, we hope the FAQ will add clarity to the use of CliqTags.
 More material will be created over time, going through specific aspects of CliqTags.

 The main improvements made on the Sites and Pages lists:

 - Text instead of icon buttons, making it clear (as long as you know English) what the buttons mean.